manav-data/360-Business-Intelligence-Predictive-Growth-System/README.md

 ## 📌 Project Overview

 The **360° Business Intelligence & Predictive Growth System** is a full-stack analytics and AI-driven platform designed to integrate sales, marketing, customer, and operational data into a unified intelligence ecosystem.
 This project simulates a real-world business scenario where companies struggle to centralize data, measure performance accurately, and predict future growth.
-The system provides data engineering, advanced analytics, predictive modeling, business KPI tracking, and interactive dashboards — all in one structured solution.
+The system provides data engineering, advanced analytics, predictive modeling, business KPI tracking, and interactive dashboards, all in one structured solution.
 This project is built using **R and Python**, demonstrating both statistical expertise and production-level analytics development.

 ---